 When the ink was barely dry on the deal, several directors were considered for a Star Wars reboot series –everyone from Steven Spielberg, to Guillermo del Toro and even Ban Affleck (can you imagine?) until they eventually settled on J.J.
 Abrams, the brains behind several action-packed reboots (Star Trek) as well as Armageddon, and the Lost television series.
-Michael Arndt (of Toy Story 3 and Little Miss Sunshine fame) was the original writer of the script, but when he requested more time for the film, it was denied by Disney and he departed the project, so Abrams brought on Lawrence Kasdan to help write the script for a new Star Wars film (Kasdan was the famous writer for Empire and Jedi from the original series).
+Michael Arndt (of Toy Story 3 and Little Miss Sunshine fame) was the original writer of the script, but when he requested more time for the film, it was denied by Disney and he departed the project, so Abrams brought on legendary screenwriter Lawrence Kasdan to help draft the script for a new Star Wars film (Kasdan was the famous writer for Empire and Jedi from the original series).
 Abrams also recruited much of the surviving original cast (Mark Hamill, Carrie Fisher, Harrison Ford, and others).
 George Lucas played a minimal “creative consultant” role early in the creation of the film, but otherwise he played no part.
 He later stated that Disney discarded his original ideas for the films and he had no further part in the project.
 Lucas has expressed dissatisfaction on several occasions with the Star Wars reboot series, even disparaging Disney as “white slavers.”